1962 FIFA World Cup Group 3: Brazil vs Spain

 Spain had control of the game in the first half and took the lead 10 minutes before halftime when Adelardo shot into the bottom corner from twenty meters.
 At the beginning of the second half Nílton Santos committed a foul inside the penalty area but the referee being far away from the episode awarded only a free kick to the Spanish team.
 Spain also had a goal disallowed for no evident reason.
 In the last 15 minutes of the game Amarildo (who was replacing Pele after the latter was injured in the previous match) scored twice to complete the Brazilian comeback.

 Mexico vs Czechoslovakia

 In this game Václav Mašek scored the fastest goal in the history of the tournament after only 15 seconds.
 Isidoro Díaz equalized after sweeping past two defenders, Alfredo del Águila made it 2-1 before half time.
 In the second half Mexicans secured their first World Cup victory with a late penalty converted by Héctor Hernández.
+Mašek’s record would be beaten 40 years later by Turkish footballer Hakan Şükür, after only 10 seconds.